nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     - At least one of the parameters must be provided.
     - More than one tag can be provided.
     - Blank parameters will be ignored.
+    - Please follow the parameter constraints closely, or you will not retrieve any doctors.

 - Examples:
     - `find-doc n/Gabriel` matches any doctor with the name containing the string `Gabriel`.
     - `find-doc n/Gabriel t/friend t/expert` matches any doctor with the name containing the string `Gabriel` and has tags `friend` and `expert`.
     - `find-doc y/3` matches any doctor that has the number 3 in their years of experience, i.e. `3`,`30`,`23` will be matched but `5` and `10` will not be matched.
+    - `find-doc n/@#$!` will not return any doctors because the search query for name does not follow the constraints for the name parameter.

 [Scroll back to Table of Contents](#table-of-contents)